emi-8/htb-academy-ninja-log/writeups/decoding-ninja-may19.md

 ---

 ## 🧠 Challenge Overview
-The challenge provides a deeply encoded string.
-The goal is to recognize the encoding patterns and decode it step-by-step using tools like CyberChef.
+The goal is to recognize the encoding patterns and decode it step-by-step using Burp Suite Decoder, as demonstrated in the module.
+(You could also use tools like CyberChef to experiment with alternate decoding paths.)

 **Input:**
 VTJ4U1VrNUZjRlZXVkVKTFZrWkdOVk5zVW10aFZYQlZWRmh3UzFaR2NITlRiRkphWld0d1ZWUllaRXRXUm10M1UyeFNUbVZGY0ZWWGJYaExWa1V3ZVZOc1VsZGlWWEJWVjIxNFMxWkZNVFJUYkZKaFlrVndWVmR0YUV0V1JUQjNVMnhTYTJGM1BUMD0=